dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 ```

 So I'm *copy-pasting* the `FilterLink`
-and I'm changing the lables
+and I'm changing the labels
 and the filters corresponding to it
 running this code will give me 3 different things
 under the list of todos.